ShkarinAlex278/Redacademy/README.md

 And one folder with images:
 + My pictures.

 This project was created using Visual Studio Code.
-To successfully launch the project, it is recommended to have a [https://www.npmjs.com/package/live-server]:"Live Server".
+To successfully launch the project, it is recommended to have a [https://www.npmjs.com/package/live-server]:Live Server.